 - Dealing with the DAF is an extra administrative burden on the nonprofit.
 There are plenty of Funds, administered by many organizations, all with different processes.

-- The sponsor may limit the donor’s choice of investment options and may provide investment options with parties related to the sponsor.
+- The investment firm-related sponsors may limit the donor’s choice of investment options and may provide investment options with parties related to the sponsor.

 - If the donor dies without providing specific guidance on the disposition of funds, the sponsor can make that determination.